bluecatlabs/bluecat-openstack-drivers/README.md

 #### Configuring the DevStack local.conf

-Nova and Neutron must be configured to state changes and notifications, the transport_url should be configured to the local rabbitmq instance
+Nova and Neutron must be configured to state changes and notifications, the transport_url should be configured to the local rabbitmq instance, if using devstack add the following additions to the local.conf

 	[[post-config|$NOVA_CONF]]
 	[DEFAULT]